rails-sqlserver/tiny_tds/README.md

 * :as => :hash - Object for each row yielded.
 Can be set to :array.
 * :symbolize_keys => false - Row hash keys.
 Defaults to shared/frozen string keys.
 * :cache_rows => true - Successive calls to #each returns the cached rows.
-* :timezone => :local - Local to the ruby client or :utc for UTC.
+* :timezone => :local - Local to the Ruby client or :utc for UTC.
 * :empty_sets => true - Include empty results set in queries that return multiple result sets.

 Each result gets a copy of the default options you specify at the client level and can be overridden by passing an options hash to the #each method.
 For example